 - 7.12 If the NAV site includes a Sustainable Urban Drainage System (SUDS) or other drainage arrangement then the NAV operator must demonstrate to our satisfaction that the site has no surface water drainage connection to a public sewer.
-If there is a direct or indirect connection then surface water drainage charges will be payable as described in 7.11. - 7.13 If the site is connected for surface water then we will charge the NAV operator for surface water: - Households will be charged according to the type of property. - Non-households will be charged according to the area of their site that drains to the public sewer (the "chargeable area"). - 7.14 For non-households, the chargeable area includes the total site area of the premises (whether or not the surface area is permeable), including the boundary of the premises and all land belonging to the premises (whether or not separated at any point by a highway or other public right of way).
-It excludes any area or areas that in total are more than 10% of the total site area of the premises and from which in our opinion no surface water or groundwater drains or could drain either directly or indirectly to the public sewer, such as:
+If there is a direct or indirect connection then surface water drainage charges will be payable as described in 7.11. - We will apply a discount to these surface water charges if the drainage arrangements provide qualifying attenuation that meets our standard. - To qualify for a discount, the SUDS or other drainage arrangements must be provide sufficient storage or equivalent to deal with a 1 in 10 year rainfall event with a critical storm duration of four hours. - Qualifying attenuation will receive discounted rates as set out in sections 7.14 to 7.17 below. - 7.13 If the site is connected for surface water then we will charge the NAV operator for surface water: - Households will be charged according to the type of property. - Non-households will be charged according to the area of their site that drains to the public sewer (the "chargeable area"). - 7.14 For non-households, the chargeable area includes the total site area of the premises (whether or not the surface area is permeable), including the boundary of the premises and all land belonging to the premises (whether or not separated at any point by a highway or other public right of way).
+It excludes any area or areas that in total are more than 10% of the total site area of the premises and from which in our opinion no surface water or groundwater drains or could drain either directly or indirectly to the public sewer, such as: - permanently grassed or cultivated areas; - playing fields; - \circ farmland; - o racecourses; - sports grounds; - o golf courses; - \circ parkland; - soakaways; - o areas of land on which no building can legally be built;